 Sea surface temperature (SST) anomalies are significantly reduced by SAG in all scenarios.
-Simulated present day (2015-2025) SST is already significantly warmer than pre-industrial (PI) across the tropics, subtropics, and into the Southern Ocean, with anomalies between 0.5°C and 1.5°C, reaching 2°C in the equatorial Pacific for one ensemble member (Fig. A2).
-On top of this, in the 2060s simulated SST is significantly warmer than 2015-2025, with broad regions reaching anomalies above 2°C in the SSP5-85 case and 1.5°C in the SSP5-34-OS case; the exception is the warming hole in the North Atlantic (Drijfhout et al., 2012), which is significantly and persistently cooler by 1-2°C from both PI and present day SST by 2070, even in SSP5-85 (Fig. A3).
-SST anomalies are largely reduced in all geoengineering protocols implemented in this study especially in the 1.5°C cases, with exception of the warming hole, which remains persistently cool in all scenarios.
-Regions of persistently warm anomalies remain in the 2.0°C case, including much of the eastern Indian Ocean and the equatorial eastern South Atlantic based on the two ensemble members.
+Simulated present day (2015-2024) SST is already significantly warmer than pre-industrial (PI) across the tropics, subtropics, and into the Southern Ocean, with anomalies between $0.5^{\circ}$ C and $1.5^{\circ}$ C, reaching $2^{\circ}$ C in the equatorial Pacific (Fig. A1).
+On top of this, in the 2060s simulated 235 SST is significantly warmer than 2015-2024, with broad regions reaching anomalies above 2°C in the SSP5-85 case and 1.5°C in the SSP5-34-OS case; the exception is the warming hole in the North Atlantic (Drijfhout et al., 2012), which is significantly and persistently cooler by $1-2^{\circ}$ C from both PI and present day SST by 2070, even in SSP5-85 (Fig. A2).
+SST anomalies are largely reduced in all geoengineering protocols implemented in this study especially in the $1.5^{\circ}$ C cases.
+The exception is the 240 warming hole, which remains persistently cool in all scenarios, regions of the Arctic which remain slightly warm, and small regions of warming in the Indian sector of the Southern Ocean.
+Regions of persistently warm anomalies remain in the 2.0°C case, including much of the eastern Indian Ocean, the equatorial and western North Atlantic, and east of Japan in the North Pacific.

 The apparent warming hole in all of the simulations is very likely related to changes in the AMOC (Fig. 6).
-The baseline scenarios SSP5-85 and SSP5-34-OS show a very similar decline until the last 2 decades of the simulation, with a maximum decline of more than 50% by the end of the century.
-Both SAG scenarios that target the 1.5°C temperatures show only a relatively small decline from 2020 values (approx 25%), with the largest reduction during the last 20 years of the simulation.
+The baseline scenarios SSP5-85 and SSP5-34-OS show a very similar decline until the last 2 decades of the simulation, with a maximum 245 decline of more than 50% by the end of the century.
+Both SAG scenarios that target the $1.5^{\circ}$ C temperatures show only a relatively small decline from 2020 values (approx 25%), with the largest reduction during the last 20 years of the simulation.
 The Geo SSP5-34-OS 2.0 produces a stronger decline closer to 40% and therefore closer to the SSP5-34-OS baseline scenario.
-In comparison, Geo RCP85 1.5 (GLENS) simulations do not show the relative cooling in the North Atlantic (Fasullo et al., 2018).
-The earlier version of the model shows a slowing of the AMOC for the RCP8.5 scenario similar to the WACCM6 CMIP6 SSP5-85 simulation, which is however much smaller.
-Danabasoglu et al. (2019) found that the maximum AMOC strength in CESM2 is stronger than in CESM1.
+In comparison, Geo RCP85 1.5 (GLENS) simulations do not show the relative cooling in the North Atlantic (Fasullo et al.,

+2018).
+The earlier version of the model shows a slowing of the AMOC for the RCP8.5 scenario similar to the WACCM6 CMIP6 250 SSP5-85 simulation, which is however much smaller.
+Danabasoglu et al. (2019) found that the maximum AMOC strength in

+CESM2 is stronger than in CESM1.
 The differences in AMOC between CESM1 and CESM2 reflect differences in water mass properties that are ascribed (partly) to surface flux differences, as the ocean model component in both model versions handles the dense-water overflows through the Denmark Strait and the Faroe Bank Channel in the same way.
 Applying SAG resulted in an acceleration of the AMOC in GLENS (Fig. 6, grey shaded area), which is not the case in any of the WACCM6 SAG simulations.
 In these simulations the AMOC is still declining, even though less severely than in the SSP5-8.5 simulation.
 Responses of AMOC and therefore effects on surface air temperatures seem to be largely model version dependent.